 When I created my Classic Angel Food Cake recipe I did extensive testing into the absolute best way to make the cake.
 Visit that post to see all the details that went into perfecting the recipe.

-Tips for making a great Lemon Lavender Angel Food Cake:
+Pastry Chef tips for making Lemon Lavender Angel Food Cake:

 - Use fresh egg whites, not pasteurized.
 Previously frozen unpasteurized whites are fine.